-When COVID-19 swept into the UK, Laura McKee faced the prospect of facing an invisible monster with chronic illness.
-Here's how the pandemic changed how she managed her mental and physical health.
+When COVID-19 swept into the UK, Laura McKee was terrified of catching the virus and exacerbating her other conditions.
+Today, Laura explores how the pandemic impacted the ways she managed her health.

 It'll come as no surprise that taking care of a chronic illness is hard work.
 My usual week consists of communicating and advocating for myself with various health professionals.
 I have to keep track of my many medications.
 I worry about new or developing symptoms, and I often battle brain fog.
-The pandemic made everything so much harder for my family and me - as it did for so many chronic illness sufferers.
+The pandemic made everything so much harder for my family and me - as it did for so many others living with chronic conditions.

 Throughout 2020 and 2021, I found myself becoming more isolated than ever.
 We wouldn't step foot out of the home unless we absolutely had to.
 It was a necessary evil, something we had to do to protect ourselves.